Frequently Asked Questions

 Forms of payment?

-Will my insurance reimburse?
+Will my insurance reimburse me?

 I am an out-of-network provider for insurance plans.
 I will provide a receipt (superbill) for each visit, which you can submit to your insurance provider for reimbursement.
 Please ask your insurance provider for details and reimbursement rates.